Delaying Circuit Board Spin Till Last Responsible Moment

 We were building a mobile spectrometer instrument as a greenfield project.

-We needed to investigate microprocessors from several vendors, and support development of new light sensor hardware that another department of our company designed.
+We needed to investigate microprocessors from several vendors and support the development of new light sensor hardware that another department of our company designed.
 There were far too many variables and unknowns for us to get to a final circuit board design in one go – but multiple board spins would be very expensive.
 To drive down the unknowns we needed to get field units out to early customers, taking real-world data readings.
 Circular problem!

 Action